Local contact homology and applications: Introduction

 for every $m \in \N$.
 If a contact form $\alpha$ for $\xi$ has finitely many geometrically distinct closed orbits then there is a non-hyperbolic one. \end{theorem}

 Examples satisfying these hypotheses can be obtained using Yau's computation of the contact homology of subcritical Stein fillable contact manifolds \cite{Y}.
-More precisely, it is proved in \cite{Y} that given a subcritical Stein domanin $(V^{2n},J)$ such that $\partial V = N$ then the cylindrical contact homology is given by
+More precisely, it is proved in \cite{Y} that given a subcritical Stein domain $(V^{2n},J)$ such that $\partial V = N$ then the cylindrical contact homology is given by

 where $\xi$ is the maximal complex subbundle of $TN$.
 One can check from this that if $n$ is even and $V$ has trivial homology in every odd degree then $N$ satisfies the hypotheses of Theorem~\ref{thm: hyperbolic1} for the positive Euler characteristic.
-In particular, we get $S^{2n-1}$ with its standard contact structure and $n$ even, recovering a result obtained by Viterbo in \cite{Vit}.
+In particular, we get a result obtained by Viterbo in~\cite{Vit}.

+\begin{corollary} Assume that the Reeb flow associated to a contact form on $S^{4k-1}$ defining its standard contact structure admits finitely many periodic orbits.
+Then there must be at least one nonhyperbolic periodic orbit. \end{corollary}

-As a byproduct of the proof of Theorem~\ref{thm: hyperbolic1} we obtain
+As a byproduct of the proof of Theorem~\ref{thm: hyperbolic1} we also obtain

 \begin{theorem} Suppose that there is a homotopy class of augmentations $[\ep]$ for $\xi$ such that

 If a contact form $\alpha$ for $\xi$ has finitely many geometrically distinct closed orbits then there is a non-hyperbolic one. \end{theorem}